-In other words, marketing automation helps to foster leads and get them ready for the sales team.
-Once the lead has progressed through to the bottom-of-the-funnel and become a qualified sales lead (and eventually a customer), that’s when companies typically start to track their interactions through a CRM.
-CRMs store information like how long a contact has been a customer, records of any purchases they have made in the past, the dates and notes of any phone conversations you’ve had with the contact, a record of inbound emails they’ve sent to your sales and customer service team, and more.=
+Marketing automation software helps foster leads and get them ready for your sales team.
+Once the lead has progressed to the bottom of the funnel to become a qualified sales lead (and eventually a customer), that’s when companies typically start to track their interactions through a CRM.

-Sales and Customer Service teams use CRM data to optimize one-on-one interaction between the company and the customer to increase sales and customer satisfaction.
-Some benefits of having a CRM include:
+Sales and customer service teams use CRM data to optimize one-on-one interaction between companies and their clients to increase sales and customer satisfaction.

 - Your business can offer targeted promotional material that’s more likely to lead to a sale and build good faith between you and your customer.

-- When speaking to a customer, you can have a full picture of who they are and their history with your company, helping to make the conversation as personal and successful as possible.
+- When speaking to a customer, you can have a full picture of who they are and their history with your company, which helps make the conversation as personal and successful as possible.

-- Many CRMs can also sync with social media outlets so you can keep track of which outlets are leading to the most traffic and what people are saying about your company.
+- Many CRMs can also sync with social media outlets so you can keep track of which outlets are driving the most traffic, and what people are saying about your company.

-- The system can send internal alerts when a call is scheduled, when a client’s account is set to renew, or even when a customer’s birthday is coming up so that your sales and service reps know to reach out.
+- CRMs can send internal alerts when a call is scheduled, when a client’s account is set to renew, or even when a customer’s birthday is coming up so that your sales and service reps know to reach out.

-Simply put, CRM systems help to secure sales by making the sales process a more personal experience for the customer.
+Simply put: CRM systems help secure sales by making the sales process a more personal experience for the customer.

-So while CRM and marketing automation systems may look like the same thing at first glance, they cater to different roles in an organization, and their differences make them more valuable to the unique teams they serve.
+The differences between CRM and marketing automation systems make them more valuable to the unique teams they serve.

-Additionally, many CRM companies have developed or acquired marketing automation software, so there are a handful of systems that include both all in one system.
-A few examples of these hybrid CRM/Marketing Automation providers include:
+Many CRM companies have developed or acquired marketing automation software, so there are a handful of systems out there that include both.